 Call for Abstract

-3rd World Congress on Automation and Robotics, will be organized around the theme “Future Trends in the Field of Industrial Automation and Robotics”
+3rd Internal conference on Artificial Intelligence and Robotics, will be organized around the theme “Future Trends in the Field of Industrial Automation and Robotics”

 Automation and Robotics 2017 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Automation and Robotics 2017